 - Can you easily feel your dog’s ribs?
-Run your hands along your dog’s sides as if you’re petting him.
-If you can feel his ribs using only slight pressure, your pooch is likely at an ideal weight.
+Run your hands along your dog’s sides as if you’re petting him or her.
+If you can feel their ribs using only slight pressure, your pooch is likely at an ideal weight.
 But if you need to apply pressure to feel the ribs, then your dog is likely overweight or worse.

 - Does your dog have an easily identifiable “waist”?
-When you look down from above your dog, do you see an hourglass shape with a waist between his abdomen and hip joints?
-Does his belly slope upward from the ribs to the back legs when you look from the side?
-If your pup looks like a hot dog, chances are he’s overweight.
+When you look down from above your dog, do you see an hourglass shape with a waist between his or her abdomen and hip joints?
+Does their belly slope upward from the ribs to the back legs when you look from the side?
+If your pup looks like a hot dog, chances are they are overweight.

 A different dog food may be needed